What does the Equality Act say?

-The Equality Act 2010 prohibits discrimination (whether direct or indirect) and victimisation on the ground that a person is married or in a civil partnership.
+The Equality Act 2010 prohibits discrimination, both direct and indirect, and victimisation on the grounds that the individual is married or in a civil partnership.

 What is direct discrimination?

 Direct discrimination occurs when someone treats another person less favourably than they treat (or would treat) a single person, on the grounds that they are married or in a civil partnership.
 Examples of direct discrimination include where, for example, an employer does not promote an employee who has recently married in case they plan to start a family – and take time off work.

 Whilst the 2010 Act does not prohibit the harassment of a married person or a civil partner, in some circumstances it could amount to discrimination.
 However, direct discrimination is permitted if the conduct amounts to a proportionate means of achieving a legitimate aim.

 Indirect discrimination on grounds of marriage/civil partnership takes place where a provision, criterion or practice, puts someone who is married or in a civil partnership at a disadvantage.
 For example, a ban on recruiting people who have children may disadvantage married job applicants.

 Conduct which can be shown to be a proportionate means of achieving a legitimate aim is, however, permitted.